 Get There Vancouver - Residential Travel Options Pilot Program

-The City is piloting a new travel options program to offer community members who recently moved to the area with customized transportation information and support, events, and rewards to help walk, bike, carpool, and take the bus more often.
+The City is piloted a new travel options program to offer community members who recently moved to the area with customized transportation information and support, events, and rewards to help walk, bike, carpool, and take the bus more often.

 Program Goals